ojmakhura/andromda/productbuild/readme.txt

 Instructions:
 1) Install the latest version of Maven 2.0.x (http://maven.apache.org) and add it to your $PATH.
-2) cd to andromda-all, type "mvn -N antrun:run", this will install the required archive maven plugins
+2) cd to andromda-all, type "mvn -N antrun:run", this will install the required archive maven plugins (NOTE: this step only needs to be performed the first time you build with with a fresh repository).
 3) Next type "mvn", this will proceed to build the entire distribution, which can be found in the
    directory: distribution/target